Monte Carlo

 1-Star Mode is the unadorned game: you, the cats, your wits.

-When you start a Versus game, your phone generates a Sigil — a small marked symbol that admits whoever scans it into your session.
-Your opponent points their phone's camera at the Sigil.
+When you start a Versus game, your phone generates a 2D barcode.
+Your opponent points their phone's camera at the barcode.
 Their browser opens.
 They are at the table.
 The whole exchange takes a few seconds and requires no installation, no login, no friction.

-The Magician — the player who started the session — picks who goes first.
+The player who started the session picks who goes first.
 Both players see the board update in real time as the game proceeds.
-After the round ends, the Magician can call a rematch, and the same Sigil keeps the company together for as long as the evening lasts.
+After the round ends, the organiser can call a rematch, and the game keeps the company together for as long as the evening lasts.

 Nim is a classic impartial combinatorial game in which two players alternate removing objects from distinct heaps.
 Its conceptual origins lie in ancient practices of manipulating counters, though direct evidence for the precise multi-heap form is limited.